sysgears/selenium-automation-bundle/docs/Introduction to UI Testing.md

 ### Change TestNG Configuration File to Run UI Test

-You need to first change the settings in the `testng.xml` configuration file to run just the demo UI test.
-Open the `src/test/resources/testng.xml` file and change the package you're going to run.
+You need to change the settings in the `testng.xml` configuration file to run just the demo UI test.
+Open the `src/test/resources/testng.xml` file and replace the default configuration with the one below:

-Just replace `demo` with `ui`.
-You may also want to set `<test>` name to something like `First UI Test`:

 ```xml
 <!DOCTYPE suite SYSTEM "http://testng.org/testng-1.0.dtd" >